-The second part of the rendering stage receives extracted projection slice as 2D input texture.
-The inverse twodimensional Fourier transform transforms the data back to the spatial domain and the final result is rendered into the framebuffer.
+The second part of the rendering stage receives the resampled projection slice as 2D input texture.
+The inverse two-dimensional Fourier transform transforms the data back to the spatial domain and the final result is rendered into the framebuffer.
 The transform used in our implementation is based on a method implemented by Hart et al. [Engel 2003].